LuckyLuke77/UniJavaProject1/README.md

 # Description

 For the implementation of this project I have created eight Classes and one interface.
+To use, the user choses their actions by pressing the buttons on the *Zoo Action Panel*, and enters their input on to the console, where the results of their action are also printed.

 ## ⚙️ Classes:
 ### :page_facing_up: Main.java <br>